Compositories and Gleaves: Examples of gleaves

 The functor

-assigns to every set the collection of all ways of turning that set into a ``metric space'', by which we now mean a set equipped with a distance function taking values in $\Rl_{\geq 0}\cup\{\infty\}$, satisfying the triangle inequality, assigning zero distance from any point to itself, and, depending on the reader's preference, the optional symmetry axiom.
+assigns to every set the collection of all ways of turning that set into a ``metric space''.
+Just as in Section~\ref{metspacesI}, what we mean by this is a set equipped with a distance function taking values in $\Rl_{\geq 0}\cup\{\infty\}$, satisfying the triangle inequality, assigning zero distance from any point to itself, and, depending on the reader's preference, the optional symmetry axiom.

 The component of the gluing operation $g$ on a bicovering~\eqref{bicoverII} is defined as follows:

 where $g(d_A,d_B)$ is the metric on $C$ given by \be g(d_A,d_B)(x,z) = \ee The infima are understood to be $\infty$ in case that $A\cap B=\emptyset$.
 Since these four cases overlap, it needs to be checked that the compatibility assumption